selintoker/FraudDetection/README.md

 ## Key Results <!--- do not change this line -->

-TODO: (UPDATE IN README.md)
-Enumerate the main results of this project in a list and describe them.
+Autoencoder Model:
+Precision (Fraud): 0.13
+Recall (Fraud): 0.36
+F1 Score (Fraud): 0.19
+ROC AUC: 0.64
+Accuracy: 0.89
+Isolation Forest Model:
+Precision (Fraud): 0.25
+Recall (Fraud): 0.25
+F1 Score (Fraud): 0.25
+ROC AUC: 0.61
+Accuracy: 0.95
+While the Isolation Forest model achieved a higher overall accuracy and precision for non-fraudulent transactions, the Autoencoder model performed better in identifying fraud (higher recall) despite its lower precision.
+These results highlight the trade-off between precision and recall, which is crucial for evaluating fraud detection models.

 ## Methodologies <!--- do not change this line -->

 Applied the following methodologies to achieve project goals:

+Data Preprocessing
+Feature Scaling: Applied standard scaling to normalize features and ensure consistency in data.
-- Preprocessed the dataset using feature scaling and Principal Component Analysis (PCA) to handle its high dimensionality.
+Principal Component Analysis (PCA): Used PCA for dimensionality reduction to handle the dataset's high dimensionality.
-- Employed Isolation Forest and Autoencoder Neural Networks as unsupervised learning models to identify anomalous transactions.
-- Evaluated model performance using metrics such as precision, recall, F1 score, and ROC AUC to understand strengths and trade-offs.
+Model Selection
+Isolation Forest: An unsupervised anomaly detection technique that isolates anomalies by partitioning the dataset recursively.
+Autoencoder Neural Networks: A type of neural network designed to learn efficient data representations, useful for anomaly detection when trained in an unsupervised manner.
+Model Evaluation
+The models were evaluated using the following metrics:

+Precision, Recall, F1 Score, and Accuracy to assess performance on both fraud and non-fraud transactions.
+ROC AUC to understand the trade-off between the true positive rate (sensitivity) and false positive rate (1 - specificity).
+Area Under the Precision-Recall Curve (AUPRC): Given the highly imbalanced nature of the dataset, AUPRC was used as a more reliable performance metric.

 ## Data Sources <!--- do not change this line -->